programmer-indo-team/bot-wa-nodejs/README.md

-# Example bot from RestAPIs
+# Example bot from Rest APIs
 <a href="https://danzzapi.xyz">danzzapi.xyz</a>

 ## Intalasi